Jagadeesh-Mrrook/Devops_Revision_Notes/Terraform/DAY_01_TERRAFORM_NOTES/Day01_Terraform_notes.md

 - Fix broken or misconfigured resources without manual deletion.
 - Useful in CI/CD pipelines for automated resource recovery.
 - Example: Replace failing VM, database, or load balancer.
+# Terraform Taint and State File Behavior

+* `terraform taint` marks a resource for replacement in the state; it is not immediately removed.
+* On `terraform apply`, the old resource is destroyed and a new one is created using the current config.
+* The state file is updated after apply with the new resource ID and attributes.
+* The state always reflects the current infrastructure; it is never deleted.

 ### Syntax
 - terraform taint <resource_type.resource_name>
 - Example: terraform taint aws_instance.web_server

+### Terraform Untaint

+* **Concept:** Marks a previously tainted resource as untainted, so Terraform will no longer destroy and recreate it on the next apply.
+* **Syntax:** terraform untaint <resource_type.resource_name>
+* **Example:** terraform untaint aws_instance.web_server
+* **Use Case:** If a resource was tainted by mistake, you can untaint it to avoid unnecessary replacement.

 ### Common Issues / Errors
 - Resource not found → wrong name/type
 - State mismatch → resource deleted manually